Commenting on Planning Applications - A Guide to the Process

 If several other people agree with your views you may wish to organise a petition which should be sent to the address above.
 Petitions clearly state the reasons for objection or support and must include the name and address of each individual and their signature.
 The council will not respond to each individual named on the petition.
 The petition must also include the details of a person who can be contacted by the council on behalf of the petitioners to inform of them of the decision taken, the committee date etc. It will be that person's responsibility to keep the other petitioners informed.

 What Is Taken Into Account When Making A Decision On a Planning Application?

 The Council cannot refuse or approve a proposal simply because many people oppose or support it.

-Planning applications must be assessed against the Sutton Unitary Development Plan, The London Plan and any other relevant Development Plans and Policies, unless other considerations indicate otherwise.
+Planning applications must be assessed against the Local Development Framework (LDF), The London Plan and any other relevant Development Plans and Policies, unless other considerations indicate otherwise.
 The weight that can be given to other considerations will depend on the circumstances of each case.

 Other things, so called "material considerations", that the Council can consider may include: